Sathvik-Rao/ClipCascade/README.md

 ### 🦾 Self-Hosted Server Bare Metal:

-To host the ClipCascade server on any operating system where Java (17) can run, follow these steps:
+To host the ClipCascade server on any operating system that supports Java 17 or higher, follow these steps:

 1. **Download the JAR File**
    Copy the `ClipCascade-0.0.1-SNAPSHOT.jar` from the [release page](https://github.com/Sathvik-Rao/ClipCascade/releases).